How to Mix Gray & Beige In the Same Room

 Remember, even though Edgecomb Gray isn’t a beige or cream, it’s WARMER THAN the blue-green it’s being partnered with, so the blue-green needs to be darker than it.

-In this next photo, again, the cooler color (walls) is a wink darker than the warm color (the carpet)…
+In this next photo, the cooler color (walls) is a wink darker than the warm color (the carpet)…

-Now here’s where it gets a BIT tricky.
+Here’s where it gets a BIT tricky.
 While I nodded toward the following general guideline earlier, I want to hammer it home a bit more.
 And seriously, once you understand this general guideline, it will make your paint-pickin’ life a WHOLE LOT EASIER!

 What does this mean?